oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 #### Rewriting the Duck has problems
  - Have to edit someone elses library, to add support for *my* type.
- - This could mean adding a lot of code for them to maintain
+ - This could mean adding a lot of code for them to maintain.
  - Does not scale, what if other people wanted to add Chickens, Geese etc.

 ##### Variant: Monkey-patch
- - If the language supports [monkey patching](https://en.wikipedia.org/wiki/Monkey_patch), could do it that way
+ - If the language supports [monkey patching](https://en.wikipedia.org/wiki/Monkey_patch), could do it that way.
  - but it means copying their code into my library, will run in to issues like not being able to update.
- - Scaled to other people adding new types even worse, since no longer a central canonical source to copy
+ - Scaled to other people adding new types even worse, since no longer a central canonical source to copy.

 ##### Variant: could fork their code
  - That is giving up on code reuse.